 I would like to serve on the KBOO Board because I wholeheartedly support KBOO’s values and mission, and want to ensure that the station remains steadfast in upholding those values.
 I have read the strategic plan for KBOO 2017-2020, and am impressed with the commitment to intersectionality, decolonization and diversity.
 As a person who embodies diversity in my life and my work, I am excited to be part of the leadership of an organization that is so committed to this important work as well.

-My name is Emma Lugo and I am reapplying for the Board of Directors.
 I served on the Board in 2017 for one year and then stepped down due to constant fighting and a lack of willingness to address systemic issues at KBOO including taking appropriate legal action concerning a lawsuit brought by an employee.
 Since then I have seen things go from bad to worse at the board, seeing staff of color resign, or get fired by the board.
 I have seen three women of color leave employment at KBOO in the last year.
 I have seen a station manager who prioritized dismantling white supremacy and upholding beloved community get fired and leave the country.
 I am so tired of this that I am willing to come back to the board, with the very real possibility I will be rejected by the current board, because someone needs to serve and help make sense of what is going on.
 Regarding my qualifications I have served on the board before and have served on the finance committee.
 I am a programmer and produce two shows dedicated to giving voice to disempowered communities, as a producer for Prison Pipeline and Transpositive.
 I have also proven at KBOO that I am willing to step aside when my own privilege is called into question as it was in 2018 when Transpositive turned into a collective and one of our members also created a separate show in order to find a solution to an imbalance of power in the producing group.
 Now we have a real collective and we gave one of our time slots to a member who I was in conflict with as a way of resolving our impasse.
 I understand how to work with conflict as the Secretary of the Pacific Green Party where we have to challenge white supremacy, patriarchy, and efforts by the alt-right to impact our work.
 Resolving conflict respectfully is an essential part of our work as a community.
 As to my broader qualifications and life I am a member of KBOO and a journalist of 35 years having produced grassroots media my entire life since college.
 Also a community organizer I am a member of Jewish Voice for Peace, PeaceJusticeWorks Iraq Working Group, Transgender Day of Remembrance Interfaith Vigil Working Group and the Secretary of the Pacific Green Party.
 In my personal life I care for adults with Developmental Disabilities and run a Landscape Maintenance business.

 I moved to Portland-Vancouver in 1995 and immediately became a fan and supporter of KBOO.
 For the past two decades I have been a member of KBOO’s Old Mole Variety Hour collective and a contributor to/producer of its Monday morning public affairs show, which features interviews, reviews, and commentary from a socialist-feminist point of view.
 In the 1980s I contributed monthly commentaries to Montana Public Radio in opposition to US policies and wars in Latin America.
 As a long-time activist and supporter of community radio, and as a labor and gender history professor, my work has aligned with KBOO’s values--in particular with its commitments to community, progressive perspectives, and diversity, and to amplifying the voices of activists and scholars from diverse communities in struggle for a more just society/world.
 Like many KBOO volunteers who have long supported the station but have not yet been able to step up to serve on the board, I believe that this is an important time—with so many empty board seats, the need to insure a quorum on critical decisions, and staff positions to fill—to volunteer for this work.
 If elected to the board, I will work to strengthen board transparency and process, and increase staff and volunteer input, to help improve station climate, financial health, outreach, and programming.
 I embrace a collaborative and democratic working style and have several decades of experience serving on various nonprofit, professional, and editorial boards, and as an officer for a union and faculty organization.
 KBOO is a public treasure that needs to be preserved, its progressive values respected, and its reach expanded.
 In an era of climate crisis, increased inequality, and military aggression, our public airwaves and community-run radio stations are key for delivering alternative, non-corporate news, analyses, and music.
 I hope to work with others to advance KBOO’s mission, expand its audiences, and help it embrace the challenges and opportunities of the digital age.